Time / Ideas

 This is who I am now.

-The Time Traveler and Einstein’s own book on relativity begin with the same conceit, that of preparing the reader to question the tenants of geometry.
+The Time Machine and Einstein’s own book on relativity begin with the same conceit, that of preparing the reader to question the tenants of geometry.

 A vintage cover illustration of Wells’ “The Time Machine”